 The Azores is a volcanic archipelago that sits in the mid-Atlantic Ocean.
 A few hours by flight (and a little longer by boat), it’s one of Europe’s most dramatic sets of islands.

-Think, beautiful trails, incredible scenery and the most stunning natural landscapes you’ll witness.
+Think, of beautiful trails, incredible scenery and the most stunning natural landscapes you’ll witness.

 Don’t forget to visit the beautiful, Poço da Alagoinha on Flores Island – it’s breathtaking.